Stochastics/DATASCI_SUPPLEMENT_MATERIAL/insurance_modeling_PRODUCTION.md

 # Part 2: Productionizing the D&O Insurance Claims Model

 Now that we understand the statistical foundations from Part 1, let's transform our analysis into a **production-ready ML pipeline**.
 This guide covers containerization, orchestration, modularization, and deployment patterns used in real MLOps workflows.
+Here we employ what I call "config-driven development",

 ---